wp-plugins/metadata-seo/readme.txt

 Metadata SEO integration.

 == Description ==
-This easy-to-use plugin provides a simple way for SEO integration.
+This easy-to-use plugin provides a simple way for SEO integration as well as OpenGraph for facebook.
+Widget for Facebook Like & Share with View Face

 = Usage =
-Once the plugin is installed, a new KEYWORDS & DESCRIPTION fields add on Settings->General and POST PAGES.
+Once the plugin is installed, a new KEYWORDS, DESCRIPTION, OpenGraph TITLE,AppID fields add on Settings->Metadata Seo and POST PAGES.

 == Installation ==
 = Method 1 =